knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ---

-### Q: I have Garlic with my ROMs/BIOSes on the second SDCARD.
+### Q: I have Garlic with my ROMs/BIOSes on the second SD card.
 Is it possible to reuse that card for KNULLI?

 A: By default KNULLI expects a different name for the ROM folders and their location, but thanks to @XQuader there's a script that creates the compatible configuration for KNULLI based on the Garlic structure.
 You can read more about it on [this Reddit post](https://www.reddit.com/r/RG35XX/comments/12zxs8t/how_to_get_garlicos_roms_folders_working_in/).